walubeisack/FinalProject/README.md

 ![image](https://github.com/walubeisack/FinalProject/assets/165956747/6b73a80a-f8e7-4d8b-b6bb-807ff08e2846)

+### 3.1 Normalization

-All the tables were in 1NF already but had redundant columns that will not be used in the analysis.
-New tables  with data to used for analysis were therefore created as follows;
+All the tables were in 1NF already but had redundant columns that would not be used in the analysis.
+New tables  with data to be used for analysis were therefore created as follows;

 **Woredas table**